 The Jumpstart Our Business Startups Act (JOBS Act) of 2012 was enacted to follow up on the crowdfunding craze.
 Basically, raising equity funds across state lines requires federal approval via the Securities and Exchange Commission (SEC).
 The Act has two core Titles related to raising money via crowdfunding.
 Title II addresses raising money online with Accredited Investors (wealthy and knowledgeable individuals) and sometime in 2014 regulations will be available to solicit to non-accredited investors (Title III of the Act).
 Be sure to read the basic rules here.

 In equity based crowdfunding, the investor receives an equity position with their respective investment.
 The most common form of equity is stock.
 Under Title III of the Jobs Act, campaigns will be allowed to solicit non-accredited investors contingent on certain rules.
-Basically, the investor cannot donate more than 2% of their annual compensation and the campaign can raise no more than $1,000,000 and sell to no more than 1,999 investors.
+The investor cannot donate more than 2% of their annual compensation and the campaign can raise no more than $1,000,000 and sell to no more than 1,999 investors.
 Final regulations are due out soon.

 As an outsider looking in, I am pretty confident that this form of equity solicitation will cost more than 15% of the total amount raised just to ensure proper compliance and documentation with the respective investors.
 Furthermore, the crowdfunding site will assess a fee typically in the 7 – 10% range plus the cost of credit/debit card transactions.
-So you can see, total costs will run in the 20 to 30% range.
-So equity based crowdfunding in the United States via one of the platforms will only be marginally successful.
+You can see, total costs will run in the 20 to 30% range.
+Equity based crowdfunding in the United States via one of the platforms will only be marginally successful.
 The more restrictive Accredited Investor format will be less expensive and more than likely superior to Title III forms of fund raising.

 Credit Based Crowdfunding